akmistry/dory/README.md

 storage systems instead of local disk.

-So the idea is to try and use that unused memory for a cache, but with the ability to raidly return that memory to the OS when needed.
+So the idea is to try and use that unused memory for a cache, but with the ability to rapidly return that memory to the OS when needed.

 # Design
 Before discussing design, it's important to talk about non-goals for Dory.